-The staff must be consulted in order to determine where the aty is excelling with diversity and to determine which procedures need to be refined to encourage a more inclusive workplace.
+The staff must be consulted in order to determine where the City is excelling with diversity and to determine which procedures need to be refined to encourage a more inclusive workplace.
 A survey allows the staff to have input in how the policies and procedures are reworked to best suit their individualized needs.

-A survey also demonstrates to the staff that the Aty is committed to diversity and inclusion.
+A survey also demonstrates to the staff that the City is committed to diversity and inclusion.
 The data will be collected prior to the implementation which can be used as initial benchmarking to compare after a specific measure has been undertaken, such as training or a change in hiring policy and procedure to see if they are having their intended impact.

 The survey that will be distributed to the staff is a Workforce Census that examines the demographics of the Corporation.
-A full version of the survey will be sent out to staff after further consultations as directed by aty Council.
+A full version of the survey is attached as Appendix C: Workforce Census and can be found on the City's Survey Monkey under "Draft DAP - Census."

-The data produced will outline the demographics of the employees at the Gty.
-This will allow the action items to be tailored to the Gty's employees - and the data can be analyzed in relation to the 2016 census.
+The data produced will outline the demographics of the employees at the City.
+This will allow the action items to be tailored to the City's employees - and the data can be analyzed in relation to the 2016 census.